proszxppp/SAMPL6/README.md

 The parameters folder contains host and guest structures (e.g. pdb, gro, inpcrd), charges (e.g. mol2, lib) and force field parameters (e.g. frcmod, top, prmtop).

 The AMBER_to_GMX format transformation is performed with the acpype tool.

-The GMX_plumed folder contains complex configurations, and plumed files for metadynamics simulations and post-processing reweighting.